nhielost/obs-midi-mg/README.md

 The coming updates will hopefully introduce these new features:

 - A transfer bindings between devices feature (for when a device has disconnected or is unavailable)
-- Using more elements of the message than just the value
+- Using more elements of the message than just the value (planned for 1.2.0)
-- (Potentially) more actions - involving external features such as Scene Collections, Themes, and other settings
+- More actions involving external features such as Scene Collections, Themes, and other settings
 - MIDI Output device support - send a message when an event in OBS Studio occurs (well underway!)

 ## Feedback